kristofferkjeldby/SitecoreSuggest/README.md

 - Medium: 0.5
 - High: 0.8

 Most GPT models support temperatures up to 2, indicating the amount of randomness thrown into the token generation.
-Temperatures higher that 1 tend to produce text borderlining gibberish.
+Temperatures higher that 1 tend to produce text close to gibberish.

-If needed the available temperatures can be adjusted in `SitecoreSuggest\SitecoreSuggest\sitecore\shell\Applications\Dialogs\Suggest\SuggestForm.xml` line 54-56.
+If needed the available temperatures can be adjusted in [sitecore\shell\Applications\Dialogs\Suggest\SuggestForm.xml](SitecoreSuggest/sitecore/shell/Applications/Dialogs/Suggest/SuggestForm.xml) line 54-56.

 ### Summary fields